 This is one of the first sculpture books I bought, well before my art career even began, and it’s played a huge part in my sculpture education.
 It was recommended in my beginner sculpture class in college, and it has been an amazing reference tool for me.
 While I don’t follow the armature advice in this book (I use kiln-fired clays instead of casting/molding, so my armature has to be different), the clay work advice and reference images are invaluable.

-These four books are my main library of anatomy-focused books, and this post gives an overview with links to reviews for each book if you’d like to see more anatomy reference materials.
+The four books shown here are my main library of anatomy-focused books, and this post gives an overview with links to reviews for each book if you’d like to see more anatomy reference materials.
 The other three books focus solely on anatomy and don’t really focus on 2D or 3D – even if they did, once you learn to see and feel 3D work, it becomes relatively easy to turn 2D reference into 3D artworks, so all reference materials are extremely useful, no matter the medium you’re working in.

 From detailed anatomy information and images for several different animals, to building oil based clay armatures and working in the round (3D), to relief sculpture (2D in clay), this book has a ton of information for the clay sculptor: